 This information, especially when integrated with an alert or call system, can help predict falls and help you prevent them.
 Evidence shows that wall-mounted cameras paired with AI and successfully combined with the alert system in long-term care facilities can use visual cues to predict falls, alert staff, and help reduce falls by around 40%.

-This is how AI is helping to predict and prevent senior falls.
+This is how AI is helping to predict and prevent senior falls and is one of the technologies that improve long-term.
 As it continues to develop and become even more accurate at early prediction, AI will continue to become more essential to any fall monitoring & prevention technology or product and also any residential care facility.

 If you are exploring fall prevention and detection solutions for your retirement home, senior living facility, or healthcare facility, contact NEPPS for a free site assessment, and make sure you get a customized plan for your needs!